-THESE ARE MOST FREQUENT IN PATIENTS WHO HAVE BEEN ON BENZODIAZEPINES FOR LONG-TERM SEDATION OR IN OVERDOSE CASES WHERE PATIENTS ARE SHOWING SIGNS OF SERIOUS CYCLIC ANTIDEPRES-SANT OVERDOSE.

-PRACTITIONERS SHOULD INDIVIDUALIZE THE DOSAGE OF FLUMAZENIL AND BE PRE-PARED TO MANAGE SEIZURES.

-Risk of Seizures

-The reversal of benzodiazepine effects may be associated with the onset of seizures in certain high-risk populations.
-Possible risk factors for seizures include: concurrent major sedative-hypnotic drug withdrawal, recent therapy with repeated doses of parenteral benzodiazepines, myoclonic jerking or seizure activity prior to flumazenil administration in overdose cases, or flumazenil administration in overdose cases, or concurrent cyclic antidepressant poisoning.
-Flumazenil is not recommended in cases of seri-ous cyclic antidepressant poisoning, as mani-fested by motor abnormalities (twitching, rigidity, focal seizure), dysrhythmia (wide QRS, ventric-ular dysrhythmia, heart block), anticholinergic signs (mydriasis, dry mucosa, hypoperistalsis), and cardiovascular collapse at presentation.
-In such cases flumazenil should be withheld and the patient should be allowed to remain sedated (with ventilatory and circulatory support as needed) until the signs of antidepressant toxic-ity have subsided.
-Treatment with flumazenil has no known benefit to the seriously ill mixed-over-dose patient other than reversing sedation and should not be used in cases where seizures (from any cause) are likely.
-Most convulsions associated with flumazenil administration require treatment and have been successfully managed with benzodiazepines, phenytoin or barbiturates.
-Because of the presence of flumazenil, higher than usual doses of benzodiazepines may be required.
+THESE ARE MOST FREQUENT IN PATIENTS WHO HAVE BEEN ON BENZODIAZEPINES FOR LONG-TERM SEDATION OR IN OVERDOSE CASES WHERE PATIENTS ARE SHOWING SIGNS OF SERIOUS CYCLIC ANTIDEPRES-SANT OVERDOSE PRACTITIONERS SHOULD INDIVIDUALIZE THE DOSAGE OF FLUMAZENIL AND BE PRE-PARED TO MANAGE SEIZURES.
+Risk of Seizures The reversal of benzodiazepine effects may be associated with the onset of seizures in certain high-risk populations.
+Possible risk factors for seizures include: concurrent major sedativehypnotic drug withdrawal, recent therapy with repeated doses of parenteral benzodiazepines myoclonic jerking or seizure activity prior to flumazenil administration in overdose cases. or concurrent cyclic antidepressant poisoning. serious cyclic antidepressant poisoning, as nanifested by motor abnormalities (twitch rigidity, focal seizure), dysrhythmia (wide QRS ventricular dysrhythmia, heart block), anticholinergic signs (mydriasis, dry mucosa, hypoperistalsis), and cardiovascular collapse at presentation In such cases flumazenil should be withheld and the patient should be allowed to remain sedated (with ventilatory and circulatory support as needed) until the signs of antidepressant oxicity have subsided.
+Treatment with flumazeni has no known benefit to the seriously ill mixedoverdose patient other than reversing sedation and should not be used in cases where seizures rom any cause) are likely.
+Most convulsions associated with flumazenil administration require treatment and have been successfully managed with benzodiazepines, nytoin or barbiturates.
+Because of the presence of flumazenil, higher than usual doses of penzodiazepines may be required.
+Patients who have received flumazenil for the reversal of benzodiazepine effects (after conscious sedation or general anesthesia) should be monitored for resedation, respiratory depression, or other residual benzodiazenine effects for an appropriate period (up to 120 minutes) based on the dose and duration of effect of the enzodiazepine employed.
+This is because flumazenil has not been established in patients as an effective treatment for tion due to benzodiazepine administration.
+In healthy male volunteers, flumazeni is capable of reversing benzodiazepine-induced depression of the ventilatory responses to hypercapnia and hypoxia after a benzodiazepine alone However, such depression may recur because the ventilatory effects of typical doses of flunazenil (1 mg or less) may wear off before the effects of many henzodiazenines.
+The effects of flumazenil on ventilatory response following edation with a benzodiazepine in combination with an opioid are inconsistent and have not been adequately studied.
+The availability of flumazenil loes not diminish the need for prompt detection of hypoventilation and the ability to effectively intervene by establishing an airway and assistverdose cases should always be monitored for resedation until the patients are stable and resedation is unlikely.
+PRECAUTIONS: